 Costs Of A Sleeper Bus In Vietnam

-Depending on which company you decide to book which will affect the price you pay for your sleeper bus in Vietnam.
+Depending on which company you decide to book with will affect the price you pay for your sleeper bus in Vietnam.
 Though it is certainly one of the cheaper modes of transport you can take to travel around the country.
-You can find 8 hour-long journeys for as little as $12.00.
+You can find 8-hour-long journeys for as little as $12.00.

 Best Seats On The Bus